aetperf/aetperf.github.io/_posts/2023-06-13-North-Atlantic-daily-water-surface-temperature.md

 </div>

-Each year has 366 records with potentially a missing value at the end on non leap years:
+Each year has 366 records with potentially a missing value at the end on non-leap years:

 ```python